 Abu Dhabi Ports Company (ADPC) or the Khalifa Port is one of the largest projects in the UAE.
 In order to contribute to the prosperity of Abu Dhabi by increasing trade and inbound investment, the Khalifa Port was established in 2012.
 Abu Dhabi Port is the regulatory body which controls all the trade and master development of the Khalifa Port.
-The main motive of ADPC is to create a sustainable growth that boosts and diversifies the economy of Abu Dhabi by developing its infrastructure, real-estate and business service in accordance with the private sector.
+The main motive of ADPC is to create sustainable growth that boosts and diversifies the economy of Abu Dhabi by developing its infrastructure, real estate and business service in accordance with the private sector.
 The primary objective of the Abu Dhabi Port is to develop the Khalifa Port and all other ports (Except the Oil & Gas and Military ports) and related infrastructure in the emirate of Abu Dhabi.

 The Khalifa Port is strategically built between Dubai and Abu Dhabi, in Taweelah, which covers 2.7 sq. kilometers of the area, and is the first semi-automated port in the UAE.
 Companies in the Khalifa Port are benefited from its best-integrated information and communication technology (ICT) and automated marine services.
 Its wide and well-built connectivity provides access to 52 international maritime ports and to around 4.5 billion people within 4 different time zones.
 Khalifa port in Abu Dhabi has over 20 shipping lines to support and develop trading at present.